AsAgenticLab/OpenClaw-RL-Ascend/openclaw-combine/README.md

 bash ../openclaw-combine/run_qwen3_4b_openclaw_topk_select.sh
 ```

+Note that you MUST convert the hf format to torch list format before optimization.
+See details in comments of sh files.

 The older `openclaw_combine` launchers are kept for reference.
 The main path for
 the current experiments is `run_qwen3_4b_openclaw_topk_select.sh`, which uses
 multi-candidate hint generation, overlap-guided hint selection, and the custom